What grades are offered by Ohio Virtual Academy (OHVA)?

 Depending on your child's IEP, we should be able to tailor instruction to meet your child's needs.
 See below for additional information about rights and responsibilities regarding the education of a child on an IEP:

 Can you accommodate the accelerated learning needs of my advanced learner?

 OHVA meets the needs of advanced learners in a variety of ways.
 The beauty of our elementary and middle school programs is that they're flexible enough to meet children where they are in any given subject and take them where they want to go.
 Placement assessments taken online during the enrollment process allow us to place your student in the appropriate level of curriculum.
 For example, if your fourth grader is doing math on a sixth-grade level and reading on a fourth-grade level, we can adjust their courses to meet their abilities.
-High school students can take honors and AP® courses.
-And qualified students can participate in the College Credit Plus program.
+High school students can take honors courses.
+Qualified students can participate in the College Credit Plus program.

 How do students interact socially?

 Students spend time with classmates online and through school outings, field trips, and other activities.
 In addition to school-based clubs, K12 online national clubs help connect students with like interests and passions.
 Throughout the year, students are invited to participate in school outings, field trips (e.g., to historical sites, museums, zoos), picnics, and other social events.
-The online Family Directory helps OHVA families network online as well as with families in their region of the state.

 Will this program intrude into my home?